Holidays and special occasions

 For some of us, holidays or other special life events can be stressful, particularly if you are a caregiver or a person living with dementia.
 But there are also benefits to connecting.
 Here are some ways to manage challenges.

-Living with dementia or caregiving—as well as the ongoing Covid-19 pandemic—can present new ways of thinking about holidays and celebrations.
+Living with dementia or caregiving — as well as the ongoing pandemic — can present new ways of thinking about holidays and celebrations.

 The good news is that it can still be possible to be a part of significant moments with friends and family, to celebrate people and relationships.

-As you line up events—whether holiday parties, weddings, birthdays, or even funerals—remember to plan early, set realistic expectations, adhere to local public-health guidelines and simplify your plans.
+As you line up events — whether holiday parties, weddings, birthdays, or even funerals — remember to plan early, set realistic expectations, follow local public-health guidelines and simplify your plans.

-- Follow advice from your local public health authority about gathering-size limits and (if travelling) any quarantine guidelines and risk assessments.
+- Follow advice from your local public health authority.

-- If you can't join in person, consider a brief video chat or phone call into the celebration if that's a good fit.
+- If you can't join in person, consider a video chat or phone call if that works for the person living with dementia.

-- Also consider an all-virtual celebration if that's the most optimal arrangement.
+- Also consider an all-virtual celebration if that works for everyone.

-- Do only the occasions and traditions that are most important to you and your family.
+- Celebrate only the occasions and traditions that are most important to you, your family and friends.